AdebolaShelby/sql/README.md

     ## Output
     ![the having clause](images/image-7.png)

-## With Roll Up
+## The Roll Up Operator

-* Create a reprt that summarizes the total payment made for each payment method
+* Create a reprt that summarizes the total payment made for each payment method.

     ## Query
     ![WITH ROLLUP](images/image-33.png)